avinashzen123/TOGAF/CapabilityFramework/ArchGovernance.md

 **Architecture Governance as a Board-Level Responsibility** IT governance has recently become a board responsibility as part of overall business governance

-**The TOGAF Standard and Architecture Governance** Phase G of the TOGAF ADM is dedicated to implementation governance, which concerns itself with the realization of the architecture through change projects.
+**The TOGAF Standard and Architecture Governance** *Phase G of the TOGAF ADM is dedicated to implementation governance*, which concerns itself with the realization of the architecture through change projects.
 Architecture Governance needs to be supported by an Architecture Governance Framework

 ## Architecture Governance Framework